Common words and phrases

 • Hametz — Bread or any food that has been leavened or contains a leavening agent.
 Hametz is prohibited on Passover and during the Feast of Unleavened Bread.

-• Haroset — A sweet mixture of nuts and apples on the seder plate that symbolizes the mortar used by slaves in Egypt.
+• Haroset or Charoset — A sweet mixture of nuts and apples on the seder plate that symbolizes the mortar used by slaves in Egypt.

-• Matzah — Unleavened bread.
+• Matzah or Matzo — Unleavened bread.
 According to the Bible the Israelites ate matzah right before they left Egypt.
 Today matzah is eaten during Passover to commemorate the Exodus from Egypt.

 • Pesach —Hebrew for “pass over.”